In this section

 If you’re having difficulties paying your mortgage, we may be able to give you advice on how to access your superannuation early on compassionate grounds to prevent your home being sold by a creditor.

 If you need specific legal advice about superannuation or taxation you will need private legal advice.
 The Queensland Law Society can refer you to a specialist private lawyer for advice or representation.
-They have lawyers who specialise in taxation law or may be able to help with superannuation disputes.
+There are lawyers who specialise in taxation law or superannuation disputes.

 The following organisations may be able to help.
 They don’t give legal advice.

-Superannuation Complaints Tribunal helps with complaints about trustees, unreasonable delays in payment, and miscalculated benefit.
+Australian Financial Complaints Authority (AFCA) – www.afca.org.au helps with complaints about trustees, unreasonable delays in payment, and miscalculated benefit.